MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 For example, **Limit to one warehouse** is set up as a soft constraint.
 Therefore, it will first be checked to determine whether the order can be fulfilled by a single source.
 If the order can't be fulfilled by a single source, multiple sources will be used.

+#### Activating and Deactivating a fulfilment source

+Sometimes businesses may want to exclude certain fulfillment sources due to various reasons either temporarily or permanently.
+Fulfilment and returns optimization offers a flexibility to turn on or off the fulfillment source based on your needs.
+To exclude the fulfilment source, select **Deactivate** on the fulfillment source settings.
+If you want to include it back again, you can alternatively select **activate** on the fulfillment source settings.

 ### Strategies

 A strategy helps define the optimization configuration that achieves your business needs.
 A strategy brings together objectives, constraints, and sources that should be considered, and specifies how inventory optimization should occur.
 To create and modify a strategy, on the **Fulfillment settings** page, under **Strategies**, select **Manage**.